Can HOA Fine You for Parking in Your Own Driveway? Defenses

 - Check for procedural errors: Did your HOA provide written notice before fining?
 Were you offered a cure period (time to correct the issue)?
 Were you given a hearing opportunity?
 Procedural failures can invalidate the entire fine.
 In Florida, for example, the HOA must provide 14 days' written notice before any fine takes effect.

-- Check your state's protections: Texas protects pickup trucks and SUVs in driveways.
+- Check your state's protections: Texas has no statute protecting driveway parking, so your defense there rests on the CC&Rs.
 California caps fines at $100.
-Arizona limits foreclosure to debts over $10,000.
+Arizona limits foreclosure to delinquencies of $10,000 or 18 months, whichever comes first.
 Florida caps fines at $100 per violation.
-State law can override your CC&Rs.
+Where it exists, state law can override your CC&Rs.

 - Consider whether the rule was properly adopted: If the restriction was not in the original CC&Rs, ask the board to provide the recorded amendment and the vote tally.
 Many boards adopt parking rules by resolution without the required membership vote — this makes the rule void.